mrTimofey/vue-admin/docs/quick-start.md

 3. Replace `admin:dev`'s `rimraf public/admin-dist` part if you use different build destination.

-4. Replace `admin:build`'s `node_modules/vue-admin-front/webpack.config.js` if you have extended version of Webpack config.
+4. Replace `admin:build`'s `node_modules/vue-admin-front/webpack.config.js` if you have an extended version of a Webpack config.

 5. [Configure](configuration.md)

-6. Run `npm run admin:dev` to start dev server listening on port 8080 by default.
+6. Run `npm run admin:dev` to start dev server listening on port 8080 (by default).
-Run `npm run admin:build` to create a static bundle in `public/admin-dist` folder by default.
+Run `npm run admin:build` to create a static bundle in `public/admin-dist` folder (by default).